B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 • If we wanted to hold an Olympics in a school with periods that were not 50 minutes long, how could we use the data from the problem?

 Assign each team one of the planning questions.
 Distribute large sheets of paper and markers for each team to record their approach to solving the problem.
-Tell students that they must also be able to present and explain their approach during the math exchange.
+Tell students that they must also be able to present and explain their approach during the math conversation.
 Allow students sufficient time to prepare.

 Display the different teams' approaches in the classroom, grouping them by question.
 Allow students to circulate and observe their peers' approaches to see the variety of strategies used.